-The tuition covers all lodging expenses and meals, the majority of which will be served either in private hotel dining facilities or catered on campus.
+The program fee covers all lodging expenses and meals, the majority of which will be served either in private hotel dining facilities or catered on campus.
 Telephone charges and miscellaneous expenses such as room service, alcoholic beverages, movies, or dry cleaning are your own personal obligations.

-The Sheraton Hotel offers free wifi and high-speed ethernet access to those who bring their own laptops.
+The Sheraton Hotel offers free wifi and high-speed ethernet access.

 David Van SlykeCo-director, NSSDean, Maxwell School

 Steve LuxCo-director, NSSDirector, Executive Education